pydata/patsy/doc/formulas.rst

-One side-effect of this is that if you do want to perform some arithmetic inside your formula object, you can "hide" it from the Charlton parser by putting it inside a function call.
-To make this more convenient, Charlton provides a builtin function called ``I()`` that simply returns its input.
+One side-effect of this is that if you do want to perform some arithmetic inside your formula object, you can "hide" it from the Patsy parser by putting it inside a function call.
+To make this more convenient, Patsy provides a builtin function called ``I()`` that simply returns its input.
 (I.e., it's the Identity function.)
 That way you can use ``I(x1 + x2)`` inside a formula to represent the sum of ``x1`` and ``x2``.